 If Northern Illinois University seems like a school you want to apply to, click the heart button to save it to your college list.

-Northern Illinois University is located in the small town setting of De Kalb, Illinois, less than an hour from Chicago.
+Northern Illinois University is located in the small town setting of De Kalb, Illinois, in the suburbs of Chicago.

-If you want to see Northern Illinois University for yourself, plan a visit.
-The best way to reach campus is to take Interstate 88 to De Kalb, or book a flight to the nearest airport, O'Hare International.
+If you would like to see Northern Illinois University for yourself, be sure to plan a visit!
+The best way to reach campus is to take Interstate 88 to De Kalb, or book a flight to the nearest airport, OHare International.

 You can also take a virtual campus tour to get a sense of what Northern Illinois University and De Kalb are like without leaving home.